June 28 – July 9, 2021

 Final Grade Background

-In order to complete the course students have to attend no less than 70% of lectures and seminars.
-The final grade will be computed according to the following scheme: 0.6*Grade for the Quantitative part + 0.4*Grade for the Qualitative part.
+To complete the course students, must attend no less than 70% of lectures and seminars and solve problem sets given to them in class regularly.
+The final grade will be computed according to the following scheme: 0.5*Final Test + 0.5*Classwork.

 Recommended Reading List